remult/remult/misc/public-api.md

   additionalWhere: string
   constructor(knex: Knex)
 }
-//[ ] Remult from ../src/context.js is not exported
 //[ ] EntityDbNamesBase from ../src/filter/filter-consumer-bridge-to-sql-request.js is not exported
 //[ ] Knex.SchemaBuilder from TBD is not exported
 ```